 The Process

-In County Cork, grass grows 300 days out of the year, in cycles of 18-21 days in the summer but as long as 80 days in the winter months.
-Healthy grass starts with soil fertility, and there has been an initiative in Ireland in recent years to care for the soil in ways that produce optimal grass.
-The best grass is grass that is dry and leafy, without stems.
+In County Cork, grass grows 300 days out of the year, in cycles of up to 21 days in the summer but as long as 80 days in the winter months.
+Healthy grass starts with soil fertility, and caring for the soil in ways that produce healthy grass has been an initiative in Ireland.
+The best grass is dry and leafy, without stems.
 It can be turned straight into milk and produces milk that is higher in fat.

 The milking process is largely automated.
 While these are family-owned farms, not factory farms, there is still a great deal of automation in the practice of modern dairy farming.
 Tools of automation relieve stress on the cows and make it easier for the farmers to do their jobs.
-Automation allows for efficient milking of the cows, for information about each cow’s ration of food and milk yield to be recorded, and for cows who seem sick or undernourished to be easily separated from the herd by a drafting system so they can get the additional care they need.
+Automation allows for efficient milking of the cows and collection of data about each cow’s ration of food and milk yield, as well as creating a drafting system for cows who seem sick or undernourished to be easily separated from the herd so they can get the additional care they need.

 A happy cow often has what farmers call “happy lines”, the fat rolls that develop around a cow’s ribs, a sign that it’s a well-fed cow with excellent nutrition.